 As a general rule of thumb, wine, a liquor like brandy or such, and fruit make a Sangria recipe.

 Need more Summer sipping’ inspiration?
 May I suggest Frozé?

 - 1.5 litres white wine such as an off-dry riesling

 - 1/2 cup elderflower liquor or other floral liquor

 - 2 cups sliced ripe peaches

 - mint leaves for garnish

 Mix all ingredients in a large jug, chill and let sit for a few hours or overnight.

-Serve with lots of ice.
+Serve with lots of ice and mint as garnish.